In recent years, bullet journaling has taken the world by storm. It’s all the organization of a planner with all the flexibility of a journal.

-Another thing I like to go ahead and do is look for some theme or design inspiration and come up with a color scheme if I’m going to be using color.
+Another thing I like to go ahead and do is look for some theme or design inspiration and come up with a color scheme if I’m going to use color.
 You can make this as intricate or as simple as you want.
-My favorite people to get inspiration from are Shayda Campbell, Rylee Autumn, and Caitlin’s Corner,
+My favorite people to get inspiration from are Shayda Campbell, Rylee Autumn, and Caitlin’s Corner.

 Now that you’ve got your basic outline and a theme or color palette, let’s grab our journals and get started!